-Proposals to connect Scotland's largest offshore wind farm
+Proposals to connect into Scotland's largest offshore wind farm

 In December 2021, Scottish Government Ministers consented the Marine Licence application.
 The Marine Licence covers the offshore elements of the project, including an export cable approximately 110km in length, to connect the project to the grid at Cockenzie.